PASSPORT & LEGAL DOCUMENT REQUIREMENTS

 #2 – Proof of Citizenship (see below) AND Government-issued valid photo ID

-PLEASE NOTE: We have been informed by the CBP that they will NOT accept the following forms of ID:
+PLEASE NOTE: We have been informed by the Customs and Border Protection that they will NOT accept the following forms of ID:

 These documents are NOT WHTI compliant documents, therefore, are NOT acceptable proof of citizenship.